switchbox-data/switchbox-theme/typst/wc-solar-doc.typ

 [2030],[\$4,837])],
 caption: [Cost to New York State of implementing Bucks for Boilers, by year.])<tab-bucks-cost>
 ]

+- NY has a large rooftop solar gap: homeowners with an annual income above \$50,000 are 2.5x more likely to have rooftop solar than those making below \$50,000, who don't always pay enough income tax to claim the full credit.

+- NY's solar tax credit is inequitable: households making less than \$50,000 make up 24% of owner-occupied households in New York State, but have only received 5% of the state's residential tax credit subsidies.

 The following table contains a complete breakdown of our